nahid-101/Landing-page/README.md

 ## Skills Demonstrated

-* Recreating a webpage layout from a given design
+* HTML structure with semantic tags and content organization

+* CSS styling, including colors, typography, and buttons

-* Using Flexbox to organize and align page sections
+* Flexbox for layout and alignment of sections and images

-* Strengthening my understanding of layout and structure

-* Applying HTML and CSS concepts learned in the Foundations course
+* Responsive design techniques using padding and flexible containers

+* Integrating and styling images with captions